A Touch of Military Humor

 Sorry, you're not a Marine

-In the military, all branches have friendly rivalries and each have their own dose of elitism, but in the end, we are all on the same team when it comes to foreign adversaries.
-However, jokes about each of the services by other branches is an common as Grunts making fun of POGs (People Other than Grunts).
+In the military, there are friendly rivalries between every branch and each has its own dose of elitism.
+However, jokes about each of the services by every other branch are as common as grunts making fun of POGs (People Other Than Grunts).

-Here is a classic joke for any Marine.
-Tell this joke to someone who is not a Marine:
+Here is a classic U.S. Marines joke.
+It can be told to anyone who is not a Marine.

 To his surprise, the Marines accept him enthusiastically.
 They feed him at the officer's club, they fix his car at the motor pool, and they even allow him to sleep in the VIP quarters.

 But as the man tries to fall asleep that night, he hears a strange sound.
 All through the night, he hears this sound.